johnnymo87/cemu-backups/README.md

 ## Installation

 1. Create an S3 bucket.
-Mine is called `jonathan-mohrbacher-cemu-01`.
+Mine is called `ryujinx-00`.
+   * It is blocked from public access and has no permissions.
+But I have a `backup-bucket-user` which has explicit permissions to use this bucket.
 1. Initialize the environment variable file.
    ```bash
    cp .envrc.sample .envrc
    ```
 1. Setup AWS credentials.
 Follow [this guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-walkthroughs-managing-access-example1.html) to create a user dedicated to using AWS CLI to interact with this bucket.
+   * Depart from the guide in one way: also give the user permission to do `s3:DeleteObject`.
    * Set the user's credentials in the `.envrc` file.
      ```bash
      export AWS_ACCESS_KEY_ID=...